gbif/hp-gb32/travel-accommodation.md

 Special rate information:
 - The special rate is guaranteed for the dates of the Living Data 2025 conference
-- For dates of the GB32 pre-events or additional days before/after the conferences, the special rate is subject to availability
+- For dates of the GB32 events or additional days before/after the conferences, the special rate is subject to availability

 To make a reservation with the special event rate:
 - Please contact directly: Nicolas Gonzalez